THE AWESOMENESS OF POWER BUILDING: PART 3

 Walking into a gym used to be a humbling experience.
-Benny Podda-esque behavior was commonplace- you might not see a half naked wild man covered in blood rip a water fountain out of the wall and toss it across the room, but there was enough wild-eyed screaming and ECA-fueled rampages throughout the gym that as a newcomer, you trod lightly.
+Benny Podda-esque behavior was commonplace- you might not see a half-naked wild man covered in blood rip a water fountain out of the wall and toss it across the room, but there was enough wild-eyed screaming and ECA-fueled rampages throughout the gym that as a newcomer, you trod lightly.
 But as you became inculcated in that community, you became more savage, more feral, more muscular, and far stronger.
 There was no other option- kill or be kill, eat or be eaten.
-If you were a tourist, you were treated as such, shunned and reviled by the locals as beneath contempt.
+Therefore, if you were a tourist, you were treated as such, shunned, and reviled by the locals as beneath contempt.

-Newsflash: if my Facebook and Instagram feeds are any indication, that crap does not work.
-What does work is breaking your ass inside out every day, with the goal of getting bigger and stronger, followed by massive meals and tons of protein.
-Screw choosing a specific diet, screw choosing a specific program, screw all of this new jack nonsense- you don’t need that kind of “help.”
+Therefore, if my Facebook and Instagram feeds are any indication, that does not work.
+On the other hand, what does work is breaking your ass inside out every day, with the goal of getting bigger and stronger, followed by massive meals and tons of protein.
+Moreover, screw choosing a specific diet, screw choosing a specific program, screw all this new jack nonsense- you don’t need that kind of “help.”
 What you need is to follow in the footsteps of giants so you can trace their path to brutality.
-Along the way, you’ll adopt the old school mindset, and all of this nicey-nice, happy-go-lucky, no fap, no honor, no integrity, no balls, bitch-made crap can get tossed in the dustbin of history along with every other horrible fad that has befallen the human race and retarded the evolution of humanity into true godhood.
+Certainly, you’ll adopt the old school mindset, and all this nicey-nice, happy-go-lucky, no fap, no honor, no integrity, no balls, bitch-made crap.

 And before any scrawny, Smiegel-looking, basement-dwelling pussies come swooping out of the rafters screeching about PEDS, bear in mind the Barbarian Brothers trained together doing the same program day in and day out, and only one of them was gassed up.
-Stop making excuses.
-Don’t be a bitch.
-It’s time to start chokeslamming these excuse-making idiots in the parking lot outside the gym for even mentioning gear- if you use it, fine, if you don’t, fine.
-Either way, KEEP YOUR MOUTH SHUT ABOUT IT.
+Firstly, stop making excuses.
+Furthermore, don’t be a bitch.
+Meanwhile, it’s time to start choke slamming these excuse-making idiots in the parking lot outside the gym for even mentioning gear- if you use it, fine, if you don’t, fine.
+Secondly, either way, KEEP YOUR MOUTH SHUT ABOUT IT.

 Danny “The Giant Killer” Padilla